pawelc/docs/read_papers.md

 The RNN generates sequenes by letter. it predict next input given previusly geneated output.
 Network has skip connections from input to all hidden layers and from all hidden layers to output.
 The network output parametrizes required distribution.
 Shown nicely how to parametrize network for real  and categorical data.
-Not read everything but wortth later.
+Not read everything but worth later.

 # Analysis of Recurrent Neural Networks for Probabilistic Modeling of Driver Behavior
 Authors experiment with application of RNNs (LSTMS) to build model for behaviours of car drivers in terms of their accelaration